Canine Concerns Dog Training - Class Rules

 Cancellations

-All reasonable effort will be made to contact handlers should the class have to be cancelled.
+All reasonable effort will be made to contact you should the class have to be cancelled.
 Where applicable another date may be arranged or part of the course fee will be refunded if alternative arrangements are not possible.

 Advice & Support